alialaba/frontend-mentor-challenge/easybank-landing-page/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+### Smooth Scrolling (step by step)

+BELOW FOR HTML
+- Required (#name-section) in the anchor tag href
+- Each section should have id(name-section)

+BELOW FOR JS
+- declare a variable for all links (a:link)
+- loop through the variable above using forEach method
+- listen to a click event
+- declare a variable that to get attribute of the loop link
+- using conditional statement to check if the above variable is equal to href window.scrollTo ({top:0, behavior: 'smooth'})
+- using conditional statement to check if above variable not equal '#' and variable startwith '#'then declare var (href) Element.scrollIntoView({behavior: 'smooth'})